 Who It's For

-My work is for the woman who is afraid to take that next big step.
-My talks are for the student that needs just a few simple tools to get through their imposter syndrome or anxiety.
 My workshops are for the leaders that need to produce creative solutions and quick strategic decisions.
+My talks are for that future leader in the audience who is afraid to take that next big step.
+My teachings are for the student that needs just a few simple tools to get through their imposter syndrome or anxiety.

 So, I decided to devote myself to the study and application of the fear strategies I teach today by truly living the material.
 So far, it’s allowed me to travel to 22 countries as a solo-female, gave me the confidence to give away almost everything I owned and move to London, and the resilience to start my life all over again in Los Angeles when I fell in love with a man in a piano bar on a rainy Thursday night.
 My research never made me fearless, I still feel fear everyday – but my strategies helped make me brave.